 I couldn’t help myself with this one.
 I’m sitting at my desk researching some personal finance topics when I ran into this one article from Howard Dayton (go look him up).
 In this article, he talks about his beliefs on women in the workplace.
 Now, mind you this is a reference I pulled from the book “Your Money Counts.”
 The biblical guide to earning, spending, saving, investing, giving and getting out of debt.

-He starts off by giving us some revolutionary facts about a women’s circumstances on working, I won’t spoil them for you so please go read this book if you’re curious.
+He starts off by giving us some revolutionary facts about a women’s circumstances on working; I won’t spoil them for you, so please read this book if you’re curious.
 He then throws in a little sentence about a study Stanford University did on women who worked and who were also dedicated to their housework.
 The study says the women who worked full-time jobs and came home to clean worked over 70-80 hours a week.
-He when insinuated that a women should be at home when her children were home as a result.
+He then insinuated that women should be at home when her children were home as a result.

-Now I know and understand that a-lot of people agree with this train of thought, specially here in the South.
+Now I know and understand that a lot of people agree with this train of thought, especially here in the South.
 My mother worked 80 + hours week, most weeks.
 I was a latchkey kid growing up.

 My parents both owned and operated a travel agency after my dad got laid off from Coke.
 I’m sure they weren’t planning this path but took the responsibility of providing for the family.
-My mother was the manger, while my father took care of the admin and finances.
+My mother was the manager, while my father took care of the admin and finances.

 I witnessed at an early age the power of hard work & initiative.
 I learned early about the sacrifices that were made and benefits of having both parents who worked.
 From a provisional standpoint, all bases were covered; we had food, lived in a nice house, etc., etc. But it wasn’t all roses and sunshine.
 I got in a lot of trouble, and when my parents came home, they brought the office drama with them.
 It wasn’t easy, but we made things work.